mrdandelion6/Insane-Pong/README.md

 ### Selection of Modes
 - Single-Player features: `Easy`, `Medium`, `Hard`, and `Insane`.
 Increases slider speed of the computer and the speed of the ball with harder difficulties.
 - Multiplayer features: `Slow`, `Medium`, `Fast`, and `Blitz`.
 Increases the speed of the ball with harder difficulties.

+### Dashing
 - Blitz & Impossible: These particular modes provide an exclusive slider boost feature which can be activated by double tapping in a direction (up or down).
+- Dashing into the ball while it is not being served will set it on fire and boost its speed!
+Note this is the only way for players to beat the impossible level computer in Single Player mode.

 ### Controls:
 Features several ways to control the sliders:
 - Keyboard (customizable binds).